Everdell: Expansions

-Starling Games have ran several successful Kickstarter campaigns to fund expansions for the game.
+Starling Games have run several successful Kickstarter campaigns to fund expansions for the game.

 The first expansion Pearlbrook released in 2019 after being funded via Kickstarter in September 2018.
 The expansion gives players frog ambassadors who can collect pearls and trade with undersea creatures.

 Two more expansions were funded by another Kickstarter in September 2019.
 Spirecrest adds a new Mountain board that players can explore in addition to various new card types.
 Bellfaire adds several modules to the game including unique player powers, a new market location and rules to support 5-6 players.

 A third kickstarter in September 2021 funded two more expansions.
 Newleaf adds a new station board and several train-themed components.
 Mistwood adds a new gamemode designed for solo or two player games.
 A version of the game titled Everdell: The Complete Collection containing all 5 expansions was also funded during this Kickstarter.
-The expansions and Complete Collection are planned for release in 2023.
+The expansions and Complete Collection were released in 2023.

 A simplified version of the base game aimed at a younger audience called My Lil' Everdell was published in 2022.

+Farshore, a standalone game in the same Everdell universe released in 2023, moves the setting to a coastal region where players explore a nautical map, gather maritime resources, and race to complete seafaring expeditions.
+The game refines resource management and progression pacing from the original design while emphasizing exploration and variable setup between sessions.
+Silverfrost, released in 2025, expands the series into a winter-themed environment and introduces frost seasons, new terrain tiles, big critter helpers, and revised forest and event cards.